HIGH INTENSITY INTERVAL TRAINING (HIIT)

 • Repeat for 8–10 rounds

-Key Point: HIIT burns more calories in less time and is much more effective than steady-state cardio.
+Key Point: HIIT burns more calories in less time and is far more effective than steady-state cardio.

 Benefits of HIIT: Why You Should Try It